kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

                port: 3541
 ```

 The above strategy will first move 25% ([*setWeight*](https://argoproj.github.io/argo-rollouts/features/canary/#overview)) of the pods to a new version (in our case 1 pod) after which it will wait for 30 seconds, move to 50% of pods and then wait for 30 seconds until every pod is updated.
-A kubectl plugin from Argo also offers us [promote](https://argoproj.github.io/argo-rollouts/generated/kubectl-argo-rollouts/kubectl-argo-rollouts_promote/) command to enable us to pause the rollout indefinitely and then use the promote to move forward.
+The [kubectl plugin](https://argoproj.github.io/argo-rollouts/features/kubectl-plugin/) from Argo also offers us [promote](https://argoproj.github.io/argo-rollouts/generated/kubectl-argo-rollouts/kubectl-argo-rollouts_promote/) command to enable us to pause the rollout indefinitely and then use the promote to move forward.

 There are other options such as the [*maxUnavailable*](https://argoproj.github.io/argo-rollouts/features/bluegreen/#maxunavailable) but the defaults will work for us.
 However, simply rolling slowly to production will not be enough for a canary deployment.
 Just like with rolling updates _we need to know the status of the application_.